MetinYalcinkaya/DiscordBot/README.md

 # DiscordBot

-A simple Discord bot written in Python, using Pycord
+A simple Discord bot written in Python

+## Dependencies

+- PyCord; Discord API interaction
+- BeautifulSoup; scraping and parsing webpages
+- SQLAlchemy; SQLite database interaction
+- Playwright; headless browser for http requests
+- Dotenv; .env file functionality
+- Pytest; Unit testing

 ## Features

-- Stock checker
+### Stock Checker

-## TODO

-- Coin flip
-- Dice roll
-- Wheel of fortune?
-  - Multiple options, removes previous when landed
+Stores users website links and checks state to see if the item is in stock.
+If the item isn't in stock, it will intermittently (Deciding proper interval;
+currently 5 mins/300 seconds) check if the state of it is changed.